Services

 Types of estate agent contracts

 For anyone looking at how to get out of a real estate agent contract, you first need to understand what type of contract you have.
-As with most legal documentation these days, each company has their own version - there's no one size fits all estate agent contract.
-In fact, they come in four types, and even then each individual agency has its own version of each type.
+As with most legal documentation these days, each company has their own version - there's no one-size-fits-all estate agent contract.
+They come in four types, and even then, each agency has its own version of each type.
 Mind-boggling stuff!
-Nevertheless, to help you understand which type you're looking to cancel, here's an overview of the main four
+Nevertheless, to help you understand which type you're looking to cancel, here's a quick side-by-side visual comparison of the two main types:

 Is there a cooling-off period when signing with an estate agent?